paris-saclay-cds/ramp-board/doc/contribute.rst

     ~ $ pg_ctl -D postgres_dbs -l logfile start

-However, RAMP tests do not know which database engine you are using for your ramp development and therefore you need to let them know about it.
-To do it, open ``db_engine.yml`` file located in the ``ramp-board`` directory.
+However, RAMP tests do not know which database engine you are using for your ramp development and therefore you need to inform RAMP tests about this To do it, open ``db_engine.yml`` file located in the ``ramp-board`` directory.
 It should look as follows::